Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Cyclones have been favored by 6.5 points or more six times this season and are 3-3 ATS in those matchups.

-- Iowa State's games this year have hit the over on four of seven set point totals (57.1%).
+- Iowa State's games this year have gone over the point total four times in seven opportunities (57.1%).

-- Iowa State is 3-1 against the spread and 3-1 overall this season when the team notches more than 29.8 points.
+- Iowa State is 3-1 against the spread and 3-1 overall in games when it records more than 29.8 points.

 - The Cyclones collect just 5.6 fewer yards per game (428.3), than the Longhorns allow per outing (433.9).

-- In games that Iowa State piles up over 433.9 yards, the team is 2-1 against the spread and 2-1 overall.
+- Iowa State is 2-1 against the spread and 2-1 overall when the team totals more than 433.9 yards.

-- The Cyclones have turned the ball over seven times this season, six fewer than the Longhorns have forced (13).
+- The Cyclones have seven giveaways this season, while the Longhorns have 13 takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.